By Victor Ahiuma-Young& Monsuru Olowoopejo

 The forum held at the Adeyemi Bero Auditorium, Lagos State Secretariat, Alausa, also afforded the Trust fund, the opportunity to get feedbacks from them and proffer solutions.

 Addressing the participants, Regional manager for the company, Mr. Obiora Ozoekwem, noted that the forum was to ensure that retirees did not fall prey to antics of some desperate and unscrupulous operators in the financial system.

-Customer Relations Manager, CRM, John Opara, while responding to some of the pensioners, complaints, further explained the gathering was to reconnect with two categories of customers: those who wiould be exiting service in six months and those that had retired.
+The Customer Relations Manager, CRM, John Opara, while responding to some of the pensioners complaints, hinted that the reasons for the gathering was to reconnect with two categories of customers; those who will be exiting service in six months and those that had retired.

-Opara said: “We believe that it is important we have close contact with the retirees because we are dealing with human beings and not robots.
+Opara said: “We believe that it is important we have close contact with the retirees because we are dealing with human beings and not robot.
 We still have to engage them often.
 We also use the forum to inform them of trends in the industry.
-There are several misinformation and misconception in the society.
+There are several misinformation and conception in the society.
 It is through this forum that we dissuade that misconception.”

-On minimum wages, the CRM emphasized that under the scheme, retirees were not entitled to increase in minimum wage because they had exited from service, saying, “we cannot increase the funds that had been contributed before the owner retires from active service.
+On minimum wages, the CRM emphasized that under the scheme, retirees are not entitled to increase in minimum wage because they have exited service, saying “we cannot increase the fund that had been contributed before the owner retires from active service.
 Even if the minimum wage is increased, they cannot benefit from it.

-Another pensioner, Mr. Evans Ndiok, said the Contributory pension Scheme, CPS, was perfect because it prevented them from queuing monthly to receive their benefits, saying, “but the state of the economy had made it difficult to live on monthly pensions from our RSA.”
+Also, another pensioner, Mr. Evans Ndiok, stressed that the Contributory pension Scheme, CPS, was perfect because it prevented them from queuing monthly to receive their benefits, saying, but the state of the economy had made it difficult to live on monthly pension from our RSA.